Fazenda Progresso Pulped Natural

 Since 2015

-Owned by the Borré family (who have been in business for three generations), the history of Progresso dates to 1984 when the Borré family migrated from Southern Brazil to the northeast and purchased land in the municipality of Ibicoara, near the town of Mucugê.
-In the farm’s early years, the family tried growing crops such as soybeans, wheat and English potatoes.
-The potatoes turned out to be an extremely successful crop, stimulating investments and leading the family to become one of the largest producers of potatoes in Bahia.
+The history of Progresso dates to 1984 when the Borré family migrated from southern Brazil to the country’s northeast, and purchased land in the municipality of Ibicoara, near the town of Mucugê.
+In the early years, the family tried growing crops such as soybeans, wheat and English potatoes.
+The potatoes turned out to be an extremely successful crop, stimulating further investment by the family and eventually making them one of the largest producers of potatoes in Bahia.

 ABOUT MUCUGÊ